-- Continue to evaluate the impact at each point of supply chain in relation to sustainability and report on them. - Circulate the Supplier Code of Conduct within 2019.
+Continue to evaluate the impact at each point of supply chain in relation to sustainability and report on them.

 The effectiveness of our sustainability efforts can only be optimised with the proper management of each major point of our supply chain, which ranges from the beginning of the supply chain (i.e. suppliers and subcontractors) to the final end user (charterers, contractors and end-user).
 Their sustainable efforts affect the performance of ours indirectly.